An application fee of US$75 is required. Paid by credit card within your online application.

 Your Grade Scale—also known as a grading system, score system, or percentage system—tells us what your grades mean.

-It does not need to convert to a 4.0 scale but should show differentiation between passing scores and indicate a failing score at your institution.
+It should show differentiation between passing scores and indicate a failing score at your institution.
 It should also explain other marks on your transcript, such as Withdrawal, Audit, or Incomplete.

 Please upload to us the official scale your institution uses.
 This can be the reverse side of your transcript, a screenshot of the registrar’s guidelines, or an excerpt from your transcript.